 Is decision paralysis a type of “freeze” response?

 Possibly, but not necessarily.
-Everyone makes decisions a little differently and having a different decision-making process likely it not a problem unless it’s causing distress or interpersonal problems.
+Everyone makes decisions a little differently and having a different decision-making process likely is not a problem unless it’s causing distress or interpersonal problems.
 Neurodiverse folks, in particular, may make decisions a little differently or need more resources to decide.
-Culturally, we want to jump to decisions quickly, but there are those among us who make decisions more slowly, deliberately, and only after reviewing more information and I for one often find myself grateful for the wisdom they arrive at.
+Culturally, we want to jump to decisions quickly, but there are those among us who make decisions more slowly, deliberately, and only after reviewing more information – and I, for one, often find myself grateful for the wisdom they arrive at.

 How do we make it safe to shift to a learning mindset?

 I think this is the billion dollar question?
-I don’t profess to have an answer to this question that’s deep with complexity and nuance, but I can answer for my own personal experience.
-My journey from being insular and argumentative to being someone who can respond a bit more often with curiosity than defensiveness has leaned heavily on three resources:
+I don’t profess to have an answer to this question, that’s deep with complexity and nuance, but I can answer from my own personal experience.
+My journey from being insular and argumentative to being someone who can respond a bit more often with curiosity than defensiveness has leaned heavily on these resources:

 #1.
 THERAPY.
 Therapy can help up build a stronger sense of self that doesn’t need to be “right” to be “ok.”

 #2.
 RELATIONSHIPS WITH “OTHER” PEOPLE.
 Friendship with people I used to consider a distant “other” invited me to question my own beliefs and assumptions.

 #3.
 EDUCATION.
-For me, once there was a crack in my armor and some wiggle room, education really opened my eyes. (the book “Unclean: Meditations on Purity, Hospitality, and Mortality” was a major eye opening for me, as someone emerging from the mindset I’d been taught by my ultra-conservative education).
+For me, once there was a crack in my armor and some wiggle room, education really opened my eyes.
+(The book “Unclean: Meditations on Purity, Hospitality, and Mortality” was a major eye opening experience for me, as someone emerging from the mindset I’d been taught by my ultra-conservative education.)